mireo/async-mqtt5/README.md

 ---------
 Async.MQTT5 is a header-only library.
 To use Async.MQTT5 it requires the following:
 - **C++17 capable compiler**
 - **Boost 1.82 or later**.
-In addition to Asio, we use other header-only libraries such as Beast, Spirit, and more.
+In addition to Asio, we use other header-only libraries.
 - **OpenSSL**.
 If you require an SSL connection by using [boost::asio::ssl::stream](https://www.boost.org/doc/libs/1_82_0/doc/html/boost_asio/reference/ssl__stream.html).

 Async.MQTT5 has been tested with the following compilers: